-If the applicant is not the registered owner of the land that is the subject of this application, the written authorization of the registered owner that the applicant is authorized to make the application must be included with this application form or the authorization below must be completed.
-I,, am the registered o wner of the land that is name of registered owner subject of this application for a Heritage Alteration Permit ar to make this applica name of agent Signature of Registered Owner Date If Corporation - I have authority to bind the corporation.
+If the applicant is not the registered owner for Agent to Make the Application of the applicant is not the registered owner of the land that is the subject of this application, the written authorization of the registered owner that the applicant is authorized to make the application must be included with this application form or the authorization below must be completed.
+I,, am the registered o wner of the land that is name of registered owner subject of this application for a Heritage Alteration Permit ar to make this applica Signature of Registered Owner Date If Corporation - I have authority to bind the corporation.
 I,, hereby authorize th Heritage Committee and City Council and staff of the Corpo to enter upon the subject lands and premises described in S form for the purpose of evaluating the merits of this applicat conduct any inspections on the subject lands that may be reapproval.
 This is their authority for doing so.
 Section 3 of the application ion and subsequently to Signature of Registered Owner Date If Corporation - I have authority to bind the corporation.
 C. Acknowledgement of Applicant I understand that receipt of this application by the City of Wi does not guarantee it to be a complete application.
 Further occur and I may be contacted to provide additional informati discrepancies or issues with the application as submitted.
 I further understand that pursuant to the provisions of the O Municipal Freedom of Information and Protection of Privacy material and information provided with this application are m review of the application will on and/or resolve any ntario Heritage Act and the Act, this application and all Signature of Applicant Date

-DO NOT COMPLETE BELOW - STAFF USE ONLY Approval Record Date Received by Heritage Planner: Building Permit Application Date, if needed: □ Application Approval (City Council): Development & Heritage Standing Committee: City Council: □ Application Approval (City Planner): Heritage Planner: Staff Decision Appealed to City Council: If so, Date to City Council: Council Decision Appealed: Additional Notes / Conditions: DECISION Heritage Permit No.: Council Motion or City Planner's Signature: Date:
+DO NOT COMPLETE BELOW - STAFF USE ONLY Approval Record Date Received by Heritage Planner: Building Permit Application Date, if needed: □ Application Approval (City Council): Development & Heritage Standing Committee: City Council: □ Application Approval (City Planner): Heritage Planner: Staff Decision Appealed to City Council: If so, Date to City Council: Council Decision Appealed: Additional Notes / Conditions: DECISION Heritage Permit No.: Council Motion or City Planner's Signature: Date: Council Motion of City i lariner's digitature.